 Telecommuters are a relatively large percentage of the workforce: 16.50% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Indianola is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Indianola is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Even though Indianola is a smaller town, it has many people who hop on public transportation – mostly a ferryboat for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The education level of Indianola citizens is very high relative to the national average among all cities (21.84%): 38.95% of adults in Indianola have a bachelor's degree or even advanced degree.
+The citizens of Indianola are very well educated compared to the average community in the nation: 38.95% of adults in Indianola have a bachelor's degree or even advanced degree.

 The per capita income in Indianola in 2022 was $46,291, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
 This equates to an annual income of $185,164 for a family of four.
 However, Indianola contains both very wealthy and poor people as well.